 Moe knew what it takes to have a great golf swing.
 It requires much more than effort.
 It takes grit.

 This flies in the face of those who ask me “How long is this going to take to learn this?”.
-This might be most unanswerable question every asked.
+This might be the most unanswerable question ever asked.
 Moe would have said “It will take as long as it takes” which implies that you never stop.

 Moe knew that I would never stop trying and learning.
 I was relentless.
 He knew that I had a certain ambition that few had.
 I wanted to have a great golf swing.
 Others wanted to play great golf.
 There is a major difference.

 I have seen very few people who have the ability to ignore ball flight.
 Most people have a difficult time practicing movement when it comes to golf swing training.
-However if you look at how other movement related sports are taught, you will find that sports like dance and martial arts focus on the moves first and results later.
+However, if you look at how other movements related sports are taught, you will find that sports like dance and martial arts focus on the moves first and results later.

-We all know, Golf is a difficult game even if your good at it.
+We all know, Golf is a difficult game even if you’re good at it.
 Acquiring the skills should be priority number one.
-The more skills you have the better chance you have to win once in awhile.
+The more skills you have the better chance you have to win once in a while.
 Having the passion to build a powerful golf swing was the bond I had with Moe.
 He saw my passion for the pursuit of perfection.
 It wasn’t always easy.

 During a Canadian tour event at the Royal Woodbine golf club in Toronto in 1995.
 Moe and I were having lunch as he tried to encourage me.
-“You won’t believe your eyes once you get it, you won’t believe you eyes”.
-Moe know that I hadn’t mastered his swing yet.
-He know that I was making progress and that it would eventually come.
+“You won’t believe your eyes once you get it, you won’t believe your eyes”.
+Moe knows that I hadn’t mastered his swing yet.
+He knows that I was making progress and that it would eventually come.
 To this day I still can’t put a finger on when “I got it”.
 To be completely honest, I still fiddle with my swing occasionally.
 Maybe I still don’t have it.
-Even Moe might might not have completely “had it”.
+Even Moe might not have completely “had it”.